downshift-js/downshift/README.md

 ## The problem

-You need an autocomplete experience in your application and you want it to be accessible.
+You need an autocomplete/dropdown/select experience in your application and you want it to be accessible.
 You also want it to be simple and flexible to account for your use cases.

 ## This solution